Associate Degree Nursing (ADN)

 7. Immunizations

-The next admission will be for SPRING 2025 with an application deadline date of June 1, 2024.
-The application will be available in April.
+The next admission will be for FALL 2025 with an application deadline date of MARCH 1, 2025.
+The application will be available in January, 2025.

 Notice to Potential Students: At this time, the ADN Program is unable to accept students who have been unsuccessful in other nursing programs.